c-neto/carlosneto.dev/_sources/blog/2025/2025-06-19-fluentbit-log-dedup.md.txt

 There are several variables that can contribute to this behavior.
 For example, when using the [Tail](https://docs.fluentbit.io/manual/pipeline/inputs/tail) input plugin, even if you use an SQL database with `DB On` parameter, you may still experience duplicate logs.
 This is because the database only persists the file reading offset, not the delivery status for each configured [Output](https://docs.fluentbit.io/manual/pipeline/outputs).

-I plan to write a separate blog post with more details about how Fluent Bit manages log delivery state.
+I plan to write a separate blog post with more details about how Fluent Bit manages log delivery state (_chunk, buffering, SQL Lite, Storage Type_).
 For now, it's important to understand that in certain scenarios such as output unavailability and Fluent Bit restarts—duplication can occur.
 This is expected behavior and not necessarily a problem, especially when multiple [Output](https://docs.fluentbit.io/manual/pipeline/outputs) configurations are used.

 ## The Importance of Unique Log IDs